List of 8(a) Documents

-Any information with regard to tax liens, bankruptcy filings and pending civil lawsuits
+Any information regarding tax liens, bankruptcy filings and pending civil lawsuits.

-Detailed list of all SBA loans for both the applicant firm as well as SBA loans for all other businesses owned by the principal
+A detailed list of all SBA loans for both the applicant firm as well as SBA loans for all other businesses owned by the principal.

-If the firm has not generated revenue, you will be unable to waive the two year rule
+Note: If the firm has not generated revenue, you will be unable to waive the two-year rule

 The SBA uses and reviews every document required and submitted in an 8(a) application.
 The SBA reports that there is only a 25% success rate in 8(a) applications and for this reason it is important that you understand how any why the SBA uses each of the documents contained in the 8(a) application.

 Primary and Secondary Purpose: Document in the 8(a) application in many cases have both a primary and secondary purpose in the application.
 Meaning the SBA will use the same document to ensure multiple criteria are met.
 The secondary purpose for the document is the potential pitfall.